Information about the Green Chemistry Challenge

 These data are from award-winning nominations for the Green Chemistry Challenge.
 Adding the benefits from the nominated technologies would greatly increase the program’s total benefits.

-Use the tabs above to learn more about participating in the Challenge or download the same information in booklet format.
+Use the tabs above to learn more about participating in the Challenge, or view the 2020 nomination package.